At a Glance - Area of Rectangles

 A rectangle has an area of 800 in2 and a perimeter of 120 inches.
 What are its side lengths?

 A rectangle has side lengths of 8 yards and 18 yards.
 What are the side lengths of a square with the same area?

-What is the area of a rectangular baking pan that is 10 inches by 12 inches?
+What is the area of a rectangular baking pan that's 10 inches wide by 12 inches long?